ryosuke1120/practice-gameAI-StateMachine/README.md

 In this repository, development is proceeding with personal interest.

 I am developing game AI using Python,
-because I want to use a tensor flow framework.
-However, Not going to use Python only.
-Finally, I am planning to rewrite it simply in a programming language (eg C ++) that has affinity with the game.
+but I am planning to rewrite it simply in a programming language (eg C ++) that has affinity with the game.

-Again, I am a beginner.
-And there are few samples of the game AI program.
+There are few samples of the game AI program.
 Therefore, if you have an expert, I would like to ask for your help at any time. :)

 As an initial goal,